User Guides

 secret = mysecret

-read = system,call,agent
+read = call,agent

-write = system,call
+write = call

 AMI user definition in manager.conf for Asterisk 1.4 (AMI 1.0)